Refugee and Immigrant Clinic

 - Held generally in March of each year, the conference has hosted speakers from the Centers for Disease Control (CDC), the Office of Refugee Resettlement (ORR), Georgetown University, Duke University, the University of North Carolina–Chapel Hill, Elon Immigration Law Clinic, the University of North Carolina–Greensboro, the NC Division of Public Health, and numerous other refugee agencies from across the state and southeast.

-- The conference is geared toward those interested in providing care for refugee patients, and remains a training opportunity for physicians, nurses, social workers, medical students and residents, advanced-practice providers, public health professionals, mental health practitioners, and other community service providers.
+- The conference is geared toward those interested in providing care for refugee patients, and remains a training opportunity for physicians, nurses,

 Click here to read more about a Syrian refugee family who relocated to Greensboro.